 Traditional BHPH dealerships are implementing new practices including GPS-free financing options, flexible payment scheduling, and credit reporting to help borrowers rebuild their scores.

-His lender reports payments to all three credit bureaus, and after 18 months of on-time payments, his score improved to 640, positioning him for traditional financing on his next vehicle.
+With a lender that reports to all three major credit bureaus, 18 months of on-time payments could improve credit scores significantly, positioning the borrower for traditional financing on future purchases.

 Essential Strategies for Securing Better Subprime Auto Financing in 2025